Escaping Family Violence PaymentTOP

 Contacting your provider

 If you’re having trouble paying bills the first thing you should do is contact your provider.
 Most companies have hardship officers who can help you work out a plan to pay your bills in instalments.
 Some useful sources of information are:

 If you have been threatened with a disconnection notice, seek help as soon as possible.
 Call your provider or the National Debt Helpline on 1800 007 007.
 Further information on disconnections and your rights can be found at the Economic Regulation Authority website.

 Hardship Utilities Grant Scheme (HUGS)

-HUGS provides a one off grant to help Western Australians experiencing financial hardship who are at risk of having their utilities disconnected.
+HUGS provides a one off grant to help Western Australians experiencing financial hardship who are at risk of having their utilities disconnected, and sets up a payment arrangement.
 The maximum grant per applicant is $581 (or $962 for those living north of the 26th Parallel – approximately Shark Bay on the Western Australian coast).
 More information can be found at the Hardship Utilities Grant Scheme webpage.